-It’s hugely important to wear the right sun protection lenses, especially when you experience intense sunlight.
-You can achieve this by wearing protective sunglasses and by making sure your corrective lenses have the right UV coating, for the times where you do not have your sunglasses to hand.
+Wearing UV protection glasses can help to protect your eyes, especially in intense sunlight conditions.
+You can achieve this by wearing sunglasses for UV protection, or by making sure your corrective lenses have the right UV coating, for times when you do not have your sunglasses to hand.

 The best sunglasses to protect your eyes can depend on your lifestyle and individual needs.
-You can choose from polarised lenses or regular tinted sunglasses with UV protection.
+You can choose from a range of UV protection glasses, including polarised lenses or regular tinted sunglasses.

 Polarised lenses can help to provide enhanced colour perception and reduce glare for those who take part in sport or drive frequently.
 They can provide a high level of UV protection for those who live an on-the-go lifestyle or like to spend a lot of time out in the garden.
 Of course, you can also choose to wear regular tinted sunglasses but it’s important to make sure they also block UV rays and offer 100% UV protection.

-You can also opt for lenses with light intelligent technology.
-Transitions lenses provide UV protection and automatically adapt to changing light conditions for optimal visual comfort and style, perfect for those times when you’re going in and out.
+You can also choose lenses with light intelligent technology.
+Transitions lenses deliver UV protection and automatically adapt to changing light conditions for optimal visual comfort and style, perfect for those times when you’re going in and out.